 To enable an existing template for your website and you want it to be displayed in the Create Page dialog when creating a page right under Websites from the Websites console, set the allowedPaths property of the template node to: /content(/.&?lang=en#42;)?

 When styles are defined in the UI using Design Mode, the design is persisted at the exact path of the content node for which the style is being defined.

 Adobe recommends only applying designs through Design Mode.

-Modifying designs in CRX DE for example is not best practice and the application of such designs can vary from expected behavior.
+Modifying designs in CRXDE Lite, for example, is not best practice and the application of such designs can vary from expected behavior.

-When rendering content based on a static template, AEM will attempt to apply the most relevant design and styles to the content based on a traversal of the content hierarchy.
+When rendering content based on a static template, AEM attempts to apply the most relevant design and styles to the content based on a traversal of the content hierarchy.